Relative Error Streaming Quantiles: Introduction

 \subsection{Detailed Comparison to Prior Work}

-Some prior works on streaming quantiles consider queries to be \emph{ranks} $r \in \{1, \dots, n\}$, and the algorithm must identify an item $y \in \mathcal{U}$ such that $\rank(y)$ is close to $r$.
-In this work we focus on the dual problem, where we consider queries to be universe items $y \in \mathcal{U}$ and the algorithm must yield an accurate estimate for $\rank(y)$.
+Some prior works on streaming quantiles consider queries to be \emph{ranks} $r \in \{1, \dots, n\}$, and the algorithm must identify an item $y \in \mathcal{U}$ such that $\rank(y)$ is close to $r$; this is called the \emph{quantile query}.
+In this work, we focus on the dual problem of \emph{rank queries}, where we consider queries to be universe items $y \in \mathcal{U}$ and the algorithm must yield an accurate estimate for $\rank(y)$.
 Unless specified otherwise, algorithms described in this section directly solve both formulations (this holds for our algorithm as well).
 Algorithms are randomized unless stated otherwise.
 For simplicity, randomized algorithms are assumed to have constant failure probability $\delta$.
-All reported space costs refer to the number of universe items stored.\footnote{ Apart from storing universe items, the algorithms may store, for example, bounds on ranks of stored items or some counters, but the number of such variables is proportional to the number of items stored or even smaller.
-Thus, the space bounds are in memory words, which can store any item or an integer with $O(\log(n + |\mathcal{U}|))$ bits.}
+All reported space costs refer to the number of universe items stored.
+(Apart from storing items, the algorithms may store, for example, bounds on ranks of stored items or some counters, but the number of such $O(\log n)$-bit variables is proportional to the number of items stored or even smaller.)